gravity-platform/doc/source/_pages/api/event.md

  we use [RabbitMQ](https://www.rabbitmq.com/).
 AMQP is widely adopted and bindings exists in virtually any environment, making it possible to write a `worker` in any language that possesses those bindings and a HTTP client.

+When a worker is registered it can also create a `/event/action/` translation for frontend usage.
+Then when a event is stored it can be linked to a description of the work being done.

 ## When this should be used

 This feature is intended for any features that require "background work", like sending an email when a certain record